Searching for some good videos to help you with MIG Welding?

 This page has the right videos to jump start your learning without any fluff.

-one of the best ways to get better at mig welding is to run lots and lots of beads.
+One of the best ways to get better at mig welding is to run lots and lots of beads and practice stacking them halfway over the previous bead.

 The simple tee joint lets you run a straight bead by following the joint seam.